 The Mississippi river lock system runs 24 hours per day.
 Tourist boats tend to run only in the daylight, although there are no charter restrictions.
 Barges run all the time, reaching the locks under a variety of conditions.

 The river is not very crowded.
-That is fortunate because at nearly two hours per locking, not many big loads could fit through the very large project that exists and it might not be possible to build the locks any larger.
+That is fortunate because at nearly two hours per locking, not many big loads could fit through the very large locks that presently exists and it might not be possible to build the locks any larger because of space limitations and the volume of water it takes to operate a lock.
 Economics comes to the rescue.
 After completion of the early canal, trains became

 practical, first with the invention of the steam engine and later with very powerful Diesels.
-Now trains with 150 cars or ore travel on the two tracks on each side of the river, making an unbearable loud noise that makes sleeping near the tracks uncomfortable.
+Now trains with 150 cars or more travel on the two tracks on each side of the river, making an unbearable loud noise that makes sleeping near the tracks uncomfortable while the trains carry the nation’s commerce.